 KHRC will review proposed office hours in the application and may require established office hours depending on the size of the development, proposed tenancy, etc.

 Office space requirement may be waived on a case-by-case basis.
-Examples might include a residential development with single family homes or duplexes, a scattered site project, or an existing management office within reasonable driving distance.
+Examples might include a subsequent phase with a shared use agreement, a scattered site project, or an existing management office within reasonable driving distance.
 Exemption must be approved by KHRC.

 PARKING